Ghostwire: Tokyo: Plot

-Unable to follow on foot, KK reveals that Rinko made a custom made motorcycle capable of passing through the fog.
+Unable to follow on foot, KK reveals that Rinko made a custom motorcycle capable of passing through the fog.
 After collecting additional parts to complete the bike, the two travel to Tokyo Tower and confront the mother puppet.
 At the top of the tower, Hannya takes Mari and jumps into the mouth of the giant spirit monster.
 Akito is attacked by the KK puppet again but manages to destroy it.

-Akito and KK follow Hannya into the giant's mouth; Inside, they pass through a series of doors representing Akito and Mari's memories, revealing that Akito was an emotionally closed off person, which was only exacerbated by his parents' deaths.
+Akito and KK follow Hannya into the giant's mouth.
+Inside, they pass through a series of doors representing Akito and Mari's memories, revealing that Akito was an emotionally closed off person, which was only exacerbated by his parents' deaths.
 With the loss of her parents and Akito's coldness towards her, Mari fell into an almost suicidal depression.
-The two heroes catch up to Hannya as he opens a direct gate to the underworld, but before he can finish the ritual, Mari's spirit appears and throws into the gate.
+The two heroes catch up to Hannya as he opens a direct gate to the underworld, but before he can finish the ritual, Mari's spirit appears and throws him into the gate.
 As her spirit starts to fade away, she tells Akito that her accident wasn't his fault.
 She reveals that she had a chance to escape the fire but went back to grab their parents' wedding rings as they were the only thing they had left of them.
 As Mari dies, Hannya climbs back out and fuses himself with his daughter and wife's spirits, turning himself into a monstrous amalgamation.
 The two heroes finish him off for good, freeing all the souls Hannya captured.
 The spirits of Akito's parents arrive to escort Mari to the afterlife as Akito promises her that he'll lead a good life from then on.
-With the crisis averted, Akito returns to the living world and KK's spirit leaves his body.
+With the crisis averted, Akito returns to the living world and KK's spirit leaves his body permanently.